 - What do AirTurn pedals do?

-AirTurn pedals send computer keyboard keys or MIDI commands.
-Most apps respond to the default commands but each model can be reprogrammed for specific messages using the AirTurn Manager App.
+AirTurn pedals use Bluetooth to wirelessly send computer keyboard keys or MIDI commands to compatible tablets, phones, and computers.
+Most apps respond to the default commands, but each model can be reprogrammed with the AirTurn Manager app to send specific messages.

 - Where can I find compatible apps?

-Our list of compatible apps can be found here airturn.com/apps.
+Our list of compatible apps can be found at http://airturn.com/apps.
 However, any app that responds to computer keyboard keys or MIDI commands will be compatible.

 - How do I know if my tablet/computer/phone is compatible?

 Current models require Bluetooth 4.0 or higher, older models such as the BT-105/106 require Bluetooth 2.1 or higher.
 Check your device specifications to be sure it is compatible with the AirTurn model you want.

 - My pedal won’t pair, what do I do?

 Unpair/remove the pedal from your device, turn your devices Bluetooth OFF, with the pedal ON press and hold the power button for eight seconds until the lights stop blinking, turn your pedal on, turn your devices Bluetooth on and pair.
 You can find product manuals at https://www.airturn.com/support/airturn-manuals